AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 /<yourNamespace>/helloMyName                                             private
 ```

-### Un-sharing packages
+### Unsharing packages

-If you wish to make your package private again, you can update the package at any time.
-To un-share a package:
+To make your package private again, enter:

 `aio rt:package:update hellopackage --shared no`

-You can easily verify your package is private:
+Verify that it is now private like this:

 `aio rt:package:get hellopackage`